SSWConsulting/SSW.Rules.Content/rules/maui-cross-platform/rule.md

 created: 2022-10-28T03:40:19.007Z
 guid: c49bf2c4-9371-4a61-981f-379df627b4a1
 ---
-If you need to build a binary app (rather than a web app) that will run on multiple platforms (e.g. iOS, Android, macOS, Windows), you can either build and maintain multiple versions of the app - one for each platform - or you can use a cross-platform framework to build one app that runs on all of them.
+If you need to build a binary app (rather than a web app) that will run on multiple platforms (e.g. iOS, Android, macOS, Windows), you can either build and maintain multiple versions of the app - one for each platform - or you can use a cross-platform (cross compiler) framework to build one app that runs on all of them.

 <!--endintro-->

+`youtube: WlqTSOSLFJA`

 ::: bad
 ![Bad example - An app built in Swift can run on iOS and macOS (and AppleTV if you need it), but can't run on any other platforms](tutorial-develop-apps-ios_2x.png)